 Price: from 1900 EUR

-Groupe Size: Up to 15 persons
+Groupe Size: From individual travelers to groups with up to 15 persons

 For whom is this trip: for nature-loving adventurers in search of untouched nature spots.
 No limitations.

 Booking deadline: 4 weeks before the trip starts